 The quoted WLTP range of your EV should give you a good idea of what to expect, but external factors can reduce it.

 Cold weather is the biggest issue because it takes longer for the battery to reach its ideal operating temperature.
 Your driving style is also important.
 If you drive hard a lot of the time, your range will fall quickly.
 This will increase the need for you to charge and only bring inconvenience to your EV ownership experience.

 Want to know more?

 Hopefully, this guide has given you a solid introduction to electric car charging in the UK.
 If you’d like to find out more, we’re here to help.
-Contact us on 0333 050 8419 or email us at [email protected].
+Contact us on 0333 050 8419 or send us a message.